The Falkland Islands Government (FIG) is looking for new colleagues to join its existing team at the Royal Falkland Islands Police.

 - Have strong communication skills, both written and verbal

 - Hold a grade C or above in GCSE English and Maths (or equivalent)

-In return for this unique opportunity there is a basic salary starting at £37,725 per annum (more may be available for an exceptional candidate).
-In addition the post also attracts other payments, such as a shift allowance and an on call allowance, which are in addition to the salary.
+- Starting Salary £25,497 - £29,391 per annum (more may be available for an exceptional candidate).
+In addition, the post also attracts other payments, such as a shift allowance and an on call allowance, which are in addition to the salary.

 HOW TO APPLY

-To discuss the post in more detail you can contact the Chief of Police, Jeff McMahon, by emailing JMcMahon@police.gov.fk or by calling: +500 28100.
+For further information regarding the position please contact the Chief of Police, Michael Luke, by emailing MLuke@police.gov.fk or by calling: +500 28100.